-

 I am invited into a church when they have the insight and the courage to seek change to improve their missional impact.
 But when I arrive, there are invariably leaders and members who are anxious about the process.
 They are nervous because change means loss.
 What will change?
 Will it affect me?
 Will they change what I like about the church?

-One reason to begin with identifying and articulating what doesn’t change is to assure everyone that indeed there are many things that will not change.
+One reason to begin with identifying and articulating what doesn’t change is to assure everyone that indeed many things will not change.
 By beginning any change process with what doesn’t change, we relieve the tension and anxieties at the front end, or at least as much of it as we can.

 By beginning with what doesn’t change, we also lay the necessary foundation for aligning the change to the foundational identity and purpose of the church.
 Without preserving why a particular congregation exists, strategic change will not be aligned to anything, and what ends up changing is based on the loudest voices in the church.